kalamanani/hello-world/README.md

 Hello peeps!

-My full name is ver long...
+My full name is very long...
 I come from and island and I love pineapples!!